 - a) they read it on their own,

 - b) someone reads it to them, or

 - c) they listen to an audio version of the book.

 In order to encourage families to read together, when they do so, each student in the family will receive the appropriate credit for the book, according to their grade levels.
 If a child listens to an audio version of a book, we ask parents to verify that their children are appropriately attentive while the recording is playing.

 Students are required to read books from the designated Literature List available from the web site on the elementary academics page, which have been selected by HCA according to the above criteria.

-If you have any questions, please contact Stacy Loyd at email@example.com.
+If you have any questions, please contact Liz Pike at firstname.lastname@example.org.